lolagracew/GamesAndGreenSolutions/README.md

 - Navigate the challenges that these create regarding wildlife, industry output, economy, and society

-## This workshop is accompanied by the PDF game instructions and the short video tutorials.
+## This workshop is accompanied by the gamesAndGreenSolutions.pdf written instructions, or the short video tutorials that will be provided on the day.
 Have fun 🥳